Skip to content

 See the names and versions section for syntax specifics.

-Importing from SDKs
+Importing from SDKs#

 In general, Python Protobuf plugins generate code that matches the package structure of their input Protobuf files, so having your import path match the package structure of your Protobuf files should work.
-For example, to import from the connectrpc-eliza-protocolbuffers-python package generated from the buf.build/connectrpc/eliza module, the path would look like this:
+For example, to import from the connectrpc-eliza-protocolbuffers-python package generated from the buf.build/connectrpc/eliza module, the path looks like this:

 from connectrpc.eliza.v1.eliza_pb2 import SayRequest

-Names and versions
+Names and versions#

 The BSR Python repository has a special syntax for SDK names: